 Editor’s Note: Welcome to part 3 in our series about the Resource Conservation and Recovery Act (RCRA).
-During this series, we’ll guide you through proper solid and hazardous waste handling so you stay compliant and safe.
+During this series, we’ll guide you through proper hazardous waste handling so you stay compliant and safe.

 Facilities that generate solid wastes must make a hazardous waste determination for each waste stream.
 This is the first critical step in the proper management of hazardous wastes because it determines the facility’s generator status, as well as the regulations that pertain to the handling, storage, treatment and disposal of those wastes.

 A waste can be hazardous for several reasons.
 If a waste has not been specifically excluded from regulation as a hazardous waste [40 CFR 261.4(b)], the two primary considerations for making a hazardous waste determination are: